phetsims/geometric-optics/doc/model.md

 **Optic**: an optical element or optical component in an optical instrument or system (e.g. lens, mirror)

-**Optical Axis:** The straight horizontal line passing through the center of curvature and pole of an optical element.
+**Optical Axis:** The horizontal axis passing through the center of curvature and pole of an optical element.
 It is also called the "principal axis".

 **Object:**  Anything that can be viewed.
 Since this term conflicts with the name of JavaScript's `Object` class, we use **Optical Object** in the code.